mantidproject/mantid/docs/source/api/python/techniques/ISISPowder-Tutorials.rst

   set by the processed vanadium splines.
 This should be set to *True*.

-For this tutorial the run number will be TODO, and *input_mode* will not affect the result as it is a single run.
+For this tutorial the run number will be 95599, and *input_mode* will not affect the result as it is a single run.

 .. code-block:: python